Content Marketing Is The New Marketing, How Will You Use Content Marketing For Small Businesses?

 Content marketing is the secret to understanding your customers, but producing content yourself is a choice.
 You can either choose to put in the time and effort required to create memorable, engaging content, or you can hire content marketing specialists to tackle the project for you.

 If you’re opting to give this a go on your own, follow these steps for creating engaging content that can help your small business grow.

 Create a Branded Content Strategy

-Give your content direction.
-If your content is wandering aimlessly, then it’s harder for your audience to latch on to your larger, more encompassing idea.
+Before you jump into a blank Word Doc, give your content direction.
+If your blog posts seem to wander aimlessly around vaguely relevant topics, then it’s harder for your audience to latch onto your brand’s voice, or what you’re really about.
 We want all pieces of content to connect, like a web of ideas that uphold a larger topic, value, or philosophy that resonates with your audience while addressing a marketing goal.

 A well-designed content strategy will guide your brand to meet or exceed its goals.
 Here are a few tips and tricks to create content worth reading.

 - Create content that solves a problem, answers a question, or engages your reader while supporting your brand and business goals.
 For example, let’s say you own a natural cleaning products company.
 Through market research, you see that 10% of your audience is (or will be) moving in the next year.
 You could write a post about moving the eco-friendly way and feature your natural cleaning products.

 - Make sure your content strategy aligns with your brand messaging.
 Every video, social media post, blog post, email campaign, (no matter what type of content) needs to be true to your brand.